lukeredpath/LRResty/README.markdown

+**NOTE: THIS PROJECT IS NO LONGER SUPPORTED**

+If you require an awesome HTTP framework for iOS or Mac, I highly recommend [AFNetworking](http://afnetworking.com).

 # Resty, an Objective-C HTTP framework

 Resty is a simple to use HTTP library for iOS and Mac apps, aimed at consuming RESTful web services and APIs.